You're on the United Kingdom website. Switch to the US website here.

 To ensure your pension goes to your loved ones hassle-free when you die, you’ll need to complete a few steps:

 All of PensionBee’s pensions are defined contribution pension plans which have a value based on the amount you pay in and the performance of your investments.
-When you join PensionBee we’ll help you track down your old pensions and transfer them into one manageable pot.
-You’ll be able to keep track of your contributions in your online dashboard and can also update your beneficiary details in just a few clicks.
+You’ll be able to keep track of your contributions in your BeeHive and update your beneficiary details in just a few clicks.

 Risk warning